AdithyahNair/Prefer/README.md

-# Prefer: Personalized Travel, Perfected
+# Prefer Solo: Personalized Travel, Perfected

-Prefer is an innovative travel application designed to revolutionize how people plan and experience their trips.
+Prefer Solo is an innovative travel application designed to revolutionize how people plan and experience their trips.
 By leveraging advanced personalization algorithms and user preferences, Prefer creates tailored travel experiences that go beyond traditional planning.

 ---